 Sports journalists also need to be able to follow leads for interesting stories.
 Here, network analysis can aid by showing trends.
 This can be achieved by analysing the same team/player multiple matches in a row and can show certain players being impactful for multiple games in a row or a team’s strategy being useful against different types of opponent’s strategies.

-Finally, network analysis can also aid in showing how a team transitions in strategy over time.
+Finally, network analysis can also aid in showing how a team strategy transitions over time.
 Comparing different network analyses of the same team over time will show the small differences made to tackle different opponents.
 This gives the journalists a view into how well the coach knows the opponent and how good the coach/team is at adapting to different opponents, allowing for an insight in a coach’s ability.

 Currently network analysis isn’t sufficient enough for journalists yet, as to date only a limited amount of sports have been analysed like this.
 Another issue is that most research has been put into application of small network metric sets, as seen in (Korte, Lames, 2018).
 A final issue is that this network analysis is done as scientific research which takes a while to be published.
 For network analysis to be used practically by journalists it needs to be able to be used easily and results should be published quickly so that journalists will be up-to-date with their information.
 As such a reliable form of fast network analysis needs to be developed in order for journalists to profit fully off of its benefits.